jmMeessen/captains_aws_cjp/notes/notes.md

 - The IPtable maninpulation Ansible role is needed to do the port forwarding.
 Install it with `ansible-galaxy install geerlingguy.firewall`

 ## Pre-flight
-- to configure the CB AWS environment with OPSCORE: `opscore iam refresh --account cloudbees-support --role infra-admin`
+- to configure the CB AWS environment with OPSCORE: `opscore iam refresh --account cloudbees-ps --role infra-admin`

 - to open the console on AWS:
   - `https://console.aws.amazon.com/iam/home?region=us-east-1#/users/jmeessen`